advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter9.md

 1. Suboptimal SSD hardware performance.

 2. Paxos log persistence not meeting the requirements for Group Replication with multiple primaries.

-   Without persistent storage in certification databases, Group Replication cannot use Paxos message persistence for crash recovery.
+   Without persistent storage in certification databases, Group Replication with multiple primaries cannot use Paxos message persistence for crash recovery.
 After MySQL restarts, there is no corresponding certification database, making continued processing of persisted Paxos messages prone to inconsistent states.

-Based on Group Replication single-primary mode using SSDs, SysBench write-only tests were used to examine the impact of adding Paxos persistence on throughput.
+Based on Group Replication single-primary mode using NVMe SSDs, SysBench write-only tests were used to examine the impact of adding Paxos persistence on throughput.
 Please refer to the specific figure below:

 <img src="media/image-20240829105418671.png" alt="image-20240829105418671" style="zoom:150%;" />